 Whether you are aiming for faithful celibacy or lifelong marriage, we realize there are unique challenges in both of these choices in our current social context, regardless of gender identity or sexual orientation.
 As such, we want to support you wherever you are at along this journey.

 We want to move forward together.

-For all our good intentions, sometimes we will get this wrong.
+We know that the church has a long history of getting things wrong.
+At Vox, we’re working to change this story, but for all our good intentions, sometimes we will still get this wrong.
 We are a community full of messy, broken folks who are coming at this from all different perspectives.
 As we said on our Radical Inclusion page, to be successful at relationships in an inclusive space we will need to be committed to being people of grace.
 That requires that we give ourselves and each other the room to learn and grow.
 It also means we won’t always get things perfect the first time.
-We’re new at this.
 Things may come up that we’re not sure how to handle the first time.
 When that happens we hope that we can wrestle together for our next right steps.
 We commit to love over fear.
 To faith in the midst of doubt.
 And to a mutual process of transformation through intentional community.

 We understand that there will be those who have questions about our stance on these issues, and that’s okay.
 We have included links below to let you know what we believe and how we hope to respond.